pedro-moreira-ibm/bob_workshop_portugal/watsonx-orchestrate-labs/ask-hr/assets/hands-on-lab-askHR.md

 </div>

-### Adjust the Instructions of the Agent and keep exploring
+### (Optional) Adjust the Instructions of the Agent and keep exploring

 Let's make some small adjustments on the Instructions of the Agent.
-More precisely, let's try to better organize the profile data, and instruct the agent to present the data in a table for easier readability.
+For example, let's ask our agent to always present our profile data in a table for easier readability.

 1. Scroll down to the **Behavior** section (Section 1 in the image below).
 Insert the new instructions into the **Instructions** field: